Don’t miss out – Get your tickets early!

 Founder & Chair of Mind Medicine Australia

 As an investment banker Peter Hunt AM advised local and multi-national companies and governments in Australia for nearly 35 years.
-He co-founded and was Executive Chairman of one of Australia’s leading investment banking advisory firms, Caliburn Partnership (now called Greenhill Australia) and continued as Chairman of the Firm after its sale to Greenhill Inc in 2009.
+He co-founded one of Australia’s leading investment banking advisory firms, Caliburn Partnership and was Executive Chairman of Greenhill Australia.
 Peter was a member of the Advisory Panel of ASIC and chaired the Vincent Fairfax Family Office.

 Peter is an active philanthropist involved in funding, developing and scaling social sector organisations which seek to create a better and fairer world.
 He is Chairman of Mind Medicine Australia which he established with his wife, Tania de Jong, in 2018.
-He founded Women’s Community Shelter in 2011 and remains on the Board.
-He was previously Chairman of So They Can, Grameen Australia and Grameen Australia Philippines.
-Peter is a Director of Project Rozana and an Advisory Board member of the Monash Sustainable Development Institute.
-Peter also acts as a pro bono adviser to Creativity Australia.
+He regularly presents to Governments, regulators, clinicians, philanthropists and the general public on psychedelic-assisted therapies and the legal and ethical frameworks needed to ensure these treatments can be made accessible and affordable.

 Peter was made a member of the General Division of the Order of Australia in the Queen’s Birthday Honours List in 2010 for services to the philanthropic sector.